masasam/emacs-helm-directory/README.md

 	M-x helm-directory-find-file-change

-Chenge helm-directory-find-file-basedir with helm interface.
+Select helm-directory-find-file-basedir from helm-directory-find-file-basedir-list with helm interface.

 ## Requirements